snowfire/Beautymail/README.md

     class_alias(\Illuminate\Support\Facades\Request::class, "\Request");
     class_alias(\Illuminate\Support\Facades\Config::class, "\Config");

-### Start using beautymail
+### Start using Beautymail

-Congratulations, you can know start using beautmail in lumen!
-See: [Send your first Beauty mail](#send-your-first-beauty-mail) on what to do next
+Congratulations, you can know start using bBautmail in Lumen.
+See: [Send your first Beauty mail](#send-your-first-beauty-mail) on what to do next.